 When it comes to online commerce, Amazon is the undisputed leader commanding over 47% of all online sales in countries like the US.
 However, much of this statistic is focused on retail commerce.

-However, since 2015, Amazon Business, a division of Amazon.com that focuses on B2B, lets sellers deliver products in wholesale volumes to business customers across the country. has quietly garnered a significant chunk of online B2B commerce.
+However, since 2015, Amazon has quietly garnered a significant chunk of online B2B commerce.
+Amazon Business, a division of Amazon.com that focuses on B2B, lets sellers deliver products in wholesale volumes to business customers across the country.

 Having said that, it is worth mentioning that Amazon Business is not the only place to reach business customers on the platform.
 A significantly large chunk of business buyers, they trade in lower volumes and purchase office supplies from the website’s retail storefront.